-At DCVR, we use the most advanced technology in the analysis of your pet.
-To reach a precise diagnosis, we have a modern in-house laboratory, abdominal ultrasound unit with color flow Doppler, video endoscopy, rigid endoscopy, digital radiography, CT Scan, and a range of other diagnostic tools.
-Additionally, DCVR works closely with the most prestigious University Labs such as Cornell, Colorado, and Texas A&M, in order to provide diagnostic capabilities for your pet.
+At DCVR, we use the most advanced technology in the analysis of your pet’s condition.
+To reach a precise diagnosis, we have a state of the art in-house laboratory, abdominal ultrasound unit with color flow Doppler, video endoscopy, rigid endoscopy, digital radiography, CT Scan, and a range of other diagnostic tools.
+Additionally, DCVR works closely with the most prestigious University labs, such as Cornell, Colorado, and Texas A&M, in order to extend our diagnostic testing capabilities for your pet.